AndrewHakmi/Nexus/Maintaining.md

 - our review/merge process
 - what else?

-# Tribal / Conventions
+## Conventions

-GitHub:
-Reviews:
+* GitHub
+  * Assign PR to a milestone if appropriate
-- `nit:` if we're reviewing someone's code, but don't want to insist they take our suggestion
+  * `nit:` if we're reviewing someone's code, but don't want to insist they take our suggestion

-Kanban:
+* Kanban
-- Assign yourself to a card in the "In Progress" col, so people can see what you're up to.
+  * Assign yourself to a card in the "In Progress" col, so people can see what you're up to.

-GitHub PRs:
-- Assign PR to `milestone` if appropriate

-# Discord:

-One day:
-#maintainer-updates channel:
+## Discord

+* Each day, `#maintainer-updates` channel:
-Update when you clock in each day, with your TODOs.
+  * Post a message when you clock in, with your TODOs.
-As you work, maintain this message, so that when you clock out it actually shows what you did (and things still to do) This way we can see what everyone's up to
+  * As you work, update this message, so that when you clock out it actually shows what you did (and things still to do) This way we can see what everyone's up to.

 ### Reactions
 Let's be creative: